 Can stress make you sick?
 Learn more about the effects of stress on your immune system in this article by Dr. James D. Reade.

-ALLERGIES, HISTAMINE and MORE… Most everyone has heard of antihistamines like Allegra, Benadryl, Claritin, and Zyrtec for addressing allergy related symptoms.
-There is another class of antihistamines that are used for heartburn and gastric reflux such as, Axid,...
+ALLERGIES, HISTAMINE and MORE… Most everyone has heard of antihistamines like Allegra, Benadryl, Claritin, and Zyrtec for addressing allergies and related symptoms.
+In addition, there is another class of antihistamines used for heartburn and gastric reflux such as,...

 There is more recent research that has been connecting the rapid increase in diabetes and insulin resistance to toxins found in our water, food, air and environment.
 Certain studies have been showing that many of these endocrine disruptive toxins damage the liver, fat...

 GMO stands for genetically modified organisms or sometimes referred to as transgenic.
 The original concept for GMOs seemed to be a good one where farmers could raise these new plants with less pesticides, herbicides and increase their yields.
 Does not sound bad, right?
 However,

 Did you know in the United States alone there are about 1.5 million bone fractures that are directly related to osteoporosis?
 It appears that this trend is continuing and early detection and treatment are vitally important.

 Most people require 6-8 hours of uninterrupted REM sleep.
 Not getting this can lead to many health issues and the body is incapable of repairing itself without this deep sleep.
 The first thing to think of if you wake up after a few hours is consider

 Both celiac disease and gluten namely the duodenum and sensitivity are conditions in jejunum.
 Normally the intestines contains a velvety lining that contains finger-like projections called villi.
 These villi would be analogous to a shag carpet.
 This is where we get our absorption of our nutrients.
 However, with CD these villi are flattened, shortened or in grains such wheat, barley, spelt and rye.